jeFF0Falltrades/rat_king_parser/README.md

 ## Contributions & Attribution
 Huge thanks to the following contributors for their outstanding work:

-- [doomedraven](https://github.com/doomedraven): For your help in integrating RKP into CAPEv2
+- [doomedraven](https://github.com/doomedraven): For your help in integrating RKP into CAPEv2 and your assistance in getting rat-king-parser on PyPI
 - [cccs-rs](https://github.com/cccs-rs): For your help in integrating RKP into AssemblyLine, as well as helping me wrap it to work with MACO

 The logo for this project contains modifications of the following images: